Foundational Sciences (blocks)

 (7 weeks from late September to mid-November during the second year of medical school)

-This block provides the basis of the normal anatomy, development, physiology, and radiological features of the human nervous system, and current concepts regarding consciousness, perception, emotion, and other aspects of the mind.
+This block provides the basis of the normal anatomy, development, physiology, and radiological features of the human nervous system.
+It teaches current concepts regarding consciousness, perception, emotion, and other aspects of the mind.
 This course also covers major features (including clinical, pathological, and etiological) of common neurological, neuromuscular, neurosurgical, and psychiatric disorders.
 Relevant pharmacology and genetics are included.
 This block introduces the clinical assessment of the nervous system, including mental status with a focus on the function of both brain and mind.

 This synthesizes the foundational science, inquiry, and clinical work and learning over the first phase of the curriculum by focusing on advanced skills in one unifying activity: clinical reasoning at the individual patient level and critical thinking at the population level.
 Students begin by focusing on how clinicians move from a patient's history and exam to a prioritized differential diagnosis, and appropriately use tools to move from diagnosis to management.

 The course covers key concepts in clinical reasoning including: